allgreed/kasprowicz.pro/content/about.md

 Personality traits seems like a reasonable foundation since they're fairly stable and tend to explain a lot.

-I'm referring to the [Big 5 or O.C.E.A.N.](https://en.wikipedia.org/wiki/Big_Five_personality_traits) model, since it's the crow jewel of modern psychometry.
+I'm referring to the [Big 5 or O.C.E.A.N.](https://en.wikipedia.org/wiki/Big_Five_personality_traits) model, since it's the crown jewel of modern psychometry.
 In fact all other models that depend on self-reporting are a subset of Big 5 done with varying levels of quality.
 In this section some words, like *Extroversion*, although have a meaning in the everyday language, should rather be interpreted as precise terms from said model.
 I'll attempt to capitalise them to further denote that.
 Equivocation is the mind-killer.

 The quotes in this section, unless stated otherwise, are from [Understand Myself](https://www.understandmyself.com/) report of yours truly and the adjectives ("high", etc.) denote "relative to a [non-existing] perfectly average human".
 I aimed to pick out the fragments that apply to me the most.